Santa Barbara Spinal Cord Injury Lawyers

 Let us fight for you now.

 - Workplace Accidents: Injuries at the workplace, especially dangerous work locations like construction sites, can often result in spinal damage.
-Falls from ladders and scaffolding can be particularly dangerous for a person's neck, shoulders, and back, all of which can impact the spinal cord.
+Falls from ladders and scaffolding can be particularly dangerous for a person's neck, shoulders, and back, all of which may impact the spinal cord.

 - Swimming Pool Accidents: Serious swimming pool accidents, such as diving into a pool that is too shallow, commonly result in damage to the spinal cord.
-The compression from these accidents can cause life-long paralysis.
+The compression from these accidents can cause lifelong paralysis.
 Swimmers who have divers land on top of them can also suffer catastrophic injuries that can result in paralysis or even death.

 - Sports Injuries: Athletes can also suffer serious injuries to the neck and back, resulting in spinal cord damage.
 Football players often have back problems from slamming into each other, and falls or other accidents on a basketball court can result in spine injuries.
 While the head and knees of athletes are often protected, it is difficult to fully protect a person's spine.

 - Criminal Violence: Violent acts during a crime can also result in serious spinal cord injuries.
-Gun violence, in particular, can cause spine damage as bullets may strike a person's spinal cord.
+Gun violence in particular can cause spine damage as bullets may strike a person's spinal cord.
 When this happens, paralysis is quite common and many advocates for gun control are former victims of gun violence whose lives changed after being shot.

 - Paraplegia: This type of paralysis generally affects only the lower half of the body but may also affect part of the torso as well, including the stomach and chest areas.
 In most cases, victims retain sensory feeling and functional use of their arms and hands.